NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_Experimental-Procedure-Standards-SOPs/07-metabolite-extraction-from-plant-tissue.md

 7. Sample are reconstituted in mobile phase (or 50% methanol) before analysis

 # Get Help
-If you have any further questions about the management and analysis of your microbial research data, please contact us: [helpdesk@nfdi4microbiota.de](mailto:helpdesk@nfdi4microbiota.de) (by emailing us you agree to the privacy policy on our website: [Contact](https://nfdi4microbiota.de/contact-form/))
+If you have any further questions about the management and analysis of your microbial research data, please contact us: [helpdesk@nfdi4microbiota.de](mailto:helpdesk@nfdi4microbiota.de) (by emailing us you agree to the [privacy policy - in German](https://nfdi4microbiota.de/legals/privacy-policy.html) on our website: [Contact](https://nfdi4microbiota.de/contact-form/).
+The [legaly non-binding English translation can be found here]({% link _Privacy-Policy-English-Translation/01-Privacy-Policy-English-Translation.md %}) )

 ## References
 {% bibliography --cited_in_order %}